 If you qualify for the no-cost birth control program (Minnesota Family Planning Program or MFPP), you may qualify for more comprehensive insurance covering more than just birth control.
 Navigators can help you determine if you are eligible.

 #5 Whether or not you have health insurance, you can always come to Planned Parenthood for the care you need.

 Planned Parenthood believes everyone should have access to our services regardless of their ability to pay.
 Planned Parenthood’s doors are open to everyone—whether you have insurance or not.
 You can come to us for the expert, quality care you need, when you need it—with or without insurance.
-For 100 years, Planned Parenthood has been providing expert reproductive and sexual health care.
+For more than 100 years, Planned Parenthood has been providing expert reproductive and sexual health care.
 That’s not changing.